DISCOVERING BRAVE

 So what do we do?
 Well, we think it’s time to be brave.

 A few years ago I moved to Los Angeles and found my office in Long Beach.
-As God had arranged it, I ran into a group of amazing women there.
-These women, after learning these stats and hearing these stories in their own community, decided to do something about it.
+I quickly connected with a group of amazing leaders there.
+After learning these stats and hearing these stories in their own community, decided to do something about it.
 They got together and began to respond to the need.
 What started as a conversation led to a local event.
 Out of the event came the formation of meaningful relationships with vulnerable girls and government services, NGO’s, caretakers, and community groups.
 Those relationships and community response make a massive difference right where they are.

 A local catalytic event is not the whole answer—but it’s a great start.